-Welcome to our Arrhythmia Training Center.
-This page provides a summary definition followed by introductions to our practice drills, quizzes, lessons and interactive guides.
+Welcome to our Arrhythmia Training Center providing definitions, practice drills, quizzes, lessons and interactive guides.

 A heart arrhythmia is an irregular heart beat: the beat may be too fast, too slow, or the rhythm may be irregular.